0xGreatApe/Yamato/README.md

 Smart Contracts:

 - ERC20 Contract - `Yamato.sol` ( I’ve given my project the name `Yamato` )
-- TokenizedBallot Contract - `YamatoBallot.sol`
+- TokenizedBallot Contract - `YamatoTokenizedBallot.sol`

 Test Scripts

-- `YamatoBallotTest.ts`
+- `YamatoTokenizedBallotTest.ts`

 Scripts:

 - `YamatoDeploy.ts` - this script will deploy both contracts, it will also allow the deployer to mint some tokens for themselves to get started.
+- `MintYamato.ts`- this script will give voting tokens to the caller with the `YamatoBallot` i.e. mint tokens.
+- `DelegateVotingPower.ts` - this script will allow the caller to delegate their voting power to either themselves or another user with the `YamatoBallot`
+- `SetSnapshotBlock.ts` - this will allow the owner to set the snapshot used to view the voting power of `Yamato` token holders for the votes.
+- `CheckVotingPower.ts` - this script will allow the caller to check how much voting power they have with the `YamatoBallot`.
 - `CastingVotes.ts` - this script will allow the caller to cast votes using the `YamatoBallot`
-- `CheckVotingPower.ts` - this script will allow the caller to check how much voting power they have with the `YamatoBallot`.
-- `DelegateVotingPower.ts` - this script will allow the caller to delegate their voting power to either themselves or another user with the `YamatoBallot`
-- `MintYamato.ts`- this script will give voting tokens to the caller with the `YamatoBallot` i.e. mint tokens.
 - `QueryResults.ts` - this will allow the caller to check the the `YamatoBallot` to get the results of the Ballot.

 # Deployed Contracts:

 - Yamato Token Contract address: `0xAd4489CA4cEc71D70E19bCf9B77Cdad216788f5D`
-- Yamato Ballot Contract address: `0x75AB9B3d9C75858575b5217Df1Bbf2B6f5205f94`
+- Yamato Ballot Contract address: `0xa4f1bf67EEC085A5D3B7C6675052f697c268b592`

 # Running Scripts: